Background

 Hence, the title of my work, Time Asymmetry Revisited.

-What about space time?
-Space time exists where the Cronon wave function collapses.
-Space time is an outcome of a collapse of a wave function.
 The whole theory rests on a duality.
 The basic duality in quantum mechanics is the wave particle duality.
 The basic duality in Cronon field theory is the potential event duality.

 Potentials and actual events or actualized events are facets of the same underlying unity, if not entity.
 This duality is crucial to the development of the theory.

 Now, because events and potentials are one and the same in the Cronon field theory, there are no particles.
 Particles are replaced by strings of collapse events.
 Particles actually are events in Cronon field theory.
-That's why it's a time-oriented theory.
-Its basic building blocks are events and potentials for events rather than particles.

-The quantum mechanics of the theory is a quantum mechanics of events as well, not of particles.
 This is the introductory part.
 We'll go deeper in a bit.

 Now, the Cronon field is a field of events or perturbations, if you wish.
 It's a perturbative theory.
 It's a theory of perturbations.

-Time with a small t is the outcome of interactions in the time field, in the field of time with a capital T. And so, Cronons are both potentials and actualized events.
 There is an open question, what causes the actualization?
 Do Cronons self-actualize?
 Are they observer-dependent?
 In other words, is there a kind of Copenhagen interpretation of Cronon field theory?
 Is there a need for an observer to collapse the wave function?

-Or is it a collapse spontaneous, internally determined somehow?
+Or is the collapse spontaneous, internally determined somehow?

 Be that as it may, the theory does not require gauge fields, as physicists among you surely have understood by now.
+And although gauge fields are not required, they emerge naturally in higher accelerations.

 Now, time space, as I said, is the outcome of the collapse of a wave function.
 I don't know.
-No one can answer whether there's an mediation of an observer, whether the end observer collapses the wave function.
+No one can answer whether there's a mediation of an observer, whether the end observer collapses the wave function.

 But of course, you can immediately see the religious implications.
 Because if the entire universe, if space-time, is a collapse of a wave function, and if the collapse is dependent upon an observer, that observer, universal observer, might as well be called God.
-It is ironic that an agnostic like me has led to God in his work.

-But as I said, there are no assurances that the whole process is observer-mediated.
 What is postulated in my thesis is that all chronons have been entangled at the moment of the Big Bang.
 There is a kind of universal, a universe-wide entanglement of all chronons.
-In other words, all potentials and all actualized events are entangled ab initio from the very beginning.

 This has enormous implications because it implies that the entire universe is essentially a quantum machine or a quantum device.
 And if it is, then our understanding of it currently is deeply flawed.